 Adults over 35 lose more teeth to gum disease (periodontal disease) than from cavities.
 Three out of four adults are affected at some time in their life.
-The best way to prevent cavities and periodontal disease is by good tooth brushing and flossing techniques, performed daily.
+The best way to prevent cavities and periodontal disease is by good tooth brushing and flossing techniques performed daily.
 Periodontal disease and decay are both caused by bacterial plaque.
-Plaque is a colorless film which sticks to and constantly forms on your teeth.
-By thorough daily brushing and flossing you can remove these germs contained in plaque and help prevent periodontal disease.
+Plaque is a colorless film that sticks to and constantly forms on your teeth.
+By thorough daily brushing and flossing, you can remove these germs contained in plaque and help prevent periodontal disease.

 How to Brush